rachjgriff/bank/README.md

 ## PROJECT DESCRIPTION
 ----------
 * Wk 10 Makers Tech Test Challenge
-* Banking application to be accessed via a REPL
+* Banking application to be accessed via a REPL (irb)
-* User can make deposits and withdrawals, and access an up to date account statement.
+* User can make deposits and withdrawals, and print an up to date account statement.

 ## TECHNOLOGY
 ---------